 What is the first picture that comes to mind when you hear the word ‘sapling’?
 Perhaps that of a small plant, being nurtured to growth.
 The growth part is spot on, but in this article, sapling refers not to a plant, but to a company founded by a very dynamic entrepreneur – Swetha GB.
 Swetha has travelled the world, added tremendous value to clients through SAP consulting, and then came back to India to found her own venture, or should we say to nurture her own SAPling.
-This is Swetha’s story, and the story of how she made it to two top programs at MIT and Stanford, a story of the relevance of the MBA for entrepreneurs, and also one on how Stanford GST appreciates both entrepreneurship and the Indian experience.
+This is Swetha’s story, and the story of how she made it to two top programs at MIT and Stanford GSB, a story of the relevance of the MBA for entrepreneurs, and also one on how Stanford GST appreciates both entrepreneurship and the Indian experience.

 The ‘right time’ to take the entrepreneurial plunge

 By 2010, 6 years after she had graduated as an engineer, Swetha was contemplating going entrepreneurial.
 She had garnered enough expertise in SAP implementation, and felt confident of being able to translate her knowledge to real business.

 A SAPling was born in 2010, and over the years, Swetha nurtured it further.
 She grew her firm to expertise across SAP supply chain areas, from purchasing to sourcing, bidding, and supplier management.
 She built up her own team, and over time, acquired a client portfolio that would be the envy of much larger firms.

 However, none of this came easy – Swetha had to dedicate years of hard work, sales efforts, and business development to reach this stage.
 All without the benefit of formal business education till then.